yzhan202/zhang-www18-experiments/README.md

 'aa-feature/recover-1year' includes code for extracting features in 1 year period.

 'PSL-aa' includes variations HL-MRF recovery prediction models.
 All these models are based on the Probabilistic Soft Logic framework[http://psl.linqs.org/].
-Here we use affect and social categories.

 PSL-Recovery-All: uses all the features.